February dolls in the making

 Homespun is a treasure of a magazine, if sewing is your thing, and is packed full of inspiring projects, tips and interviews.

-The magazine is available in Australian newsagents throughout November and is also available as a digital copy online at www.zinio.com.
+The magazine is available from Australian newsagents throughout November and is also available as a digital copy online at www.zinio.com.

 I made a little video demonstration (below), showing how to embroider French knots.
 I found this embroidery stitch quite tricky when I first tried it and looking at diagrams in embroidery books didn't really help me.
 But I've since taught myself how to sew them so thought I'd show you how I do it.